Zilliqa/zilliqa-developer/README.md

    version 5.2.1, this possibly leads to incompatibility between `devex` and the API component.
-By keeping the two together, we can ensure that releases are done simultaneously and that they rely on the same library version to avoid tedious bugs that are hard to find.
+By keeping the two together, we can ensure that releases are done simultaneously and that they rely on the same library version to avoid tedious bugs that are hard to find..